shojon1314/Customer-Purchase-Data-Analysis/README.md

-# Customer Purchase Analysis using Pandas
+# Customer Purchase Data Analysis using Pandas

 ## Overview
 This project analyzes a customer purchase dataset using **Pandas** to extract key insights such as customer demographics, spending habits, and patterns.